AlanananL7377/github-tutorial/README.md

 > Before learning the next command you need to know each commit has it own unique SHA code.
 This could be accessed by doing `git log`

-`git reset --hard [first nine digit of SHA]`- This command erases the commit you made from your remote.
+`git reset --hard [first nine digits of SHA]`- This command erases the commit you made from your remote.
 In other words this is _"Unpushing"_ a file.